jreimers/supercharger/README.md

 supercharger
 ============

-Very simple charge controller for supercapacitors
+Very simple charge controller for supercapacitors.

+Using Arduino because it was late and I wanted to go to bed.